AKACristianC/Getting_Better/README.md

 # Getting_Better

-I am trying to get better at python and Github so i will start doing push almost everyday
+I am trying to learn more data analysis so i will try to commit my advances here as a project